 Did you know that Mother’s Day was first celebrated in 1908?
-There were always various celebrations of mothers, but the first officially recognized holiday became official after a three year campaign by social activist Anna Jarvis.
-While the spirit of the celebration remains the same, these days it’s easy to overspend: because who doesn’t love and adore their mother?
+There were always various celebrations of mothers, but the first recognized holiday became official after a three-year campaign by social activist Anna Jarvis.
+While the spirit of the celebration remains the same, these days it’s easy to overspend, because who doesn’t love and adore their mother?

-The other is price.
-Because it is a high-traffic day, it’s unlikely that you’ll be able to get any kind of deal on the meal.
+Since it is a high-traffic day for most restaurants, it’s unlikely that you’ll be able to get any kind of deal on the meal.
 There’s simply very little reason for any restaurant to cut prices or offer discounts on a day as busy as Mother’s Day.
 In other words, going out to dinner on Mother’s Day is likely to be more expensive than it will be on any ordinary day.

 The best workaround is to enjoy dinner at home.
-Prepare a delicious home cooked meal at home with an expertly set up table and you can replicate the restaurant experience.
+Prepare a delicious home cooked meal with an expertly set up table and you can replicate the restaurant experience.
+Ask the kids to help by setting the table.
 If you’re not a great cook, you can always order takeout and put the food on plates yourself.

 You can likely get something far less expensive at the floral corner of your local grocery store.
 You can save even more money if you avoid that old stand-in, roses.
 Just pick out a selection of brightly colored spring flowers, and you can probably get a nice arrangement for under $20.

 It seems almost trivial to target Mother’s Day cards for savings.
 After all, what do they go for, $5?
 In most cases this won’t be much of a problem, but what if you have multiple mothers that you need to buy cards for?
 If you need to buy cards for your wife, your mother, and your mother-in-law, now you’re looking at $15 for three cards.
-And if you have two or more children, and each want to buy a card for mom, you’re now up to five cards at $25.
-And that assumes that they don’t pick anything really fancy.
+And if you have two or more children, and each wants to buy a card for mom, you’re now up to five cards at $25 – that assumes that they don’t pick anything really fancy.

-If you don’t want to print it out, consider making your own cards or hand writing a letter.
-The card itself is almost secondary to the hand written message inside, so focus on that because that’s what will be memorable.
+If you don’t want to print it out, consider letting the kids make their own cards or you can hand write a letter.
+The card itself is almost secondary to the personal words and message inside, so focus on that because that’s what will be the most memorable.